swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 To support this functionality, most array functions allow us to specify the axis we want to work on.
-If we ask for the average across axis 0 (down each column for all rows in that column, as shown by the arrows in the figure for our 2D example), we get:
+If we ask for the average across axis 0 (for each column, down all rows, in our 2D example), we get:

 ~~~
 print(numpy.mean(data, axis=0))